 Students who add additional credits after the last day to add classes must stay within four credits to keep their pay-by-credit status.
 Graduating seniors who drop classes after the deadline for requesting pay-by-credit status will remain at full tuition even if they drop below four credits.

 Students who register for a class on a P-D-F basis will be assigned a grade of P if they earn a grade of C- or above.
 If a D or F grade is earned, those grades will be recorded as for any graded course and will be used in the computation of the GPA.
 Things to keep in mind are courses used to satisfy Distribution Requirements or the General Studies courses cannot be taken P-D-F as well as many courses for the major.
 The PDF registration period is usually during week 10 of the semester.
 The form may be obtained online or from the Registrar's Office during that time only and must be submitted by the deadline.

 Courses may not be repeated for credit unless the course is approved for multiple enrollments because of changing subject matter.
-If a student receives a grade of F or elects to re-enroll in a course in which he or she previously received credit with a passing grade in order to improve his or her knowledge of the subject matter, the course for the second registration is marked as a repeat and neither the grade nor the credit is included in the calculation of the semester, cumulative, or major grade-point averages.
+If a student elects to re-enroll in a course in which he or she previously received credit with a passing grade in order to improve his or her knowledge of the subject matter, the course for the second registration is marked as a repeat and neither the grade nor the credit for this registration is included in the calculation of the semester, cumulative, or major grade-point averages.
 However, if a student successfully repeats a previously failed course, the grade and credit for both the failed and completed courses are included in the calculation of the semester, cumulative, and major grade-point averages.